MIFY-AI/MAIC2020-Yote/README.md

 ### Run the code

 Firstly, just clone this repository or download the zip to get everything you need to work and just run by following the instructions.
+Get exemple AI at ./yote/random_agent.py

 **Usage:**